22tcp/cd0428-landing-page/TECHTREE.md

       ## Phases of event propagation

-        -Capturing , only fires listeners with 3rd parameter set to true -At target  - event is fired at element with listener -bubbling - event from child went up to its parent elements and then fires listeners there
+        -Capturing , only fires listeners with 3rd parameter set to true -At target  - eventL is fired at element with listener -bubbling - event from child went up to its parent elements and then fires listeners there

       ##  among many different child elements pick the ones of interest - event updrift->air_bubble_s in water hit the parent and gives .nodeName in UPPERCASE (wtf?)